ConfZ/demo_demo/README.md

-# demo 1
+# Demo

-This is new code.
+This is a sample project with vulnerable C code.

-Test.